The Shocking Truth About the Lasting Effects of Child Sunburn

-Sunburn is the painful result of UV light exposure.
-In the short term, child sunburn causes swelling, pain, redness, irritation, blisters, and itching.
+Sunburn is the painful result of UV light exposure to the sun.
+In the short term, child sunburn causes swelling, pain, redness, irritation, blisters, and itching in sunburned areas.
 But unprotected sun exposure can also lead to heatstroke, skin cancer, and premature aging.

-Let's explore the lasting effects the sun can have on a child's body, and what you can do to protect your little ones.
+Let's explore the lasting effects the sun can have on a child's body, and what you can do to prevent sunburn and protect your little ones.

 Child Sunburn and Heatstroke